matiaslee/testing_talk/src/README.md

 ```

 To run end to end test, first you have to up the app with `ENVIRONMENT="test"
-and then run:
+and then run (internet connection is needed to run these tests):

 ```
 $ make run_end2end_tests
 ```

-You need internet connection to run these tests.